mmornati/homeplate/hass.md

 }
 ```

-This comes in handy with a commute automation for example, so in the morning, the display get's refreshed more often.
+This comes in handy with a commute automation for example, so in the morning, the display gets refreshed more often.
 The following automation runs every 5 minutes between 7:30 and 10:30, updates the commute sensor and sends an activity trigger
 with a 5 minute refresh timer for the next boot: